Yachint/SocialApp/PLANNED CHANGES.md

 - Build activity to view own posts
 - Enable view profile for other users
 - Fix the follow people bug
+- Discover page not working
+- Search is not implemented
+- Profile page following/followers not accurate

 ## Backend Features to be added: